Best Health Insurance in South Carolina (2026)

 Best Health Insurance Companies in South Carolina

-Ambetter is the best health insurance company in South Carolina.
-First Choice Next, Blue Cross Blue Shield, Molina Healthcare and Instil Health are among the top providers statewide.
+Based on pricing, out-of-pocket costs, and overall plan value, Ambetter is the best health insurance company in South Carolina.
+First Choice Next, Blue Cross Blue Shield, Molina Healthcare, and Instil Health also score highly statewide, offering competitive alternatives across premiums, deductibles, and coverage.

 Ambetter$590$5,545$3,2124.6Focused Silver